 Food for the Journey:

+The food in Antigua is a real cultural experience.
 Whether you are there in carnival season or not, to experience the real Antigua you may want to sample the local fare.
 The big hotel restaurants tend to stick to the more bland, tourist-friendly type of meal, and to find authentic local food you may need to go further inland.
 You could even try the roadside food stands, which are perfectly safe.

 Eastern Caribbean dollar